delegatedstake/exploreos-extension/README.md

 **Using XVFB** To test on a remote server with XVBF installed, add `-x` flag: `./selenium-test/ratings.js -x -u https://website.com`

-## Extension Development and Release Plan
-** Please make an [issue](https://github.com/duckduckgo/duckduckgo-privacy-extension/issues/new) before working on any new features or bug fixes.**

 ## Development
 - New features and bug fixes should be made against the `develop` branch